(l) Provisions, Contingent Liabilities and Contingent Assets

 - the fair value of the remaining financial instruments is determined using discounted cash flow analysis

-iii.
+ii.
 Valuation processes

-The finance department of the company includes a team that performs the valuations of financial assets and liabilities required for financial reporting purposes, including level 3 fair values.
+The finance department of the Company includes a team that performs the valuations of financial assets and liabilities required for financial reporting purposes, including level 3 fair values.
 This team reports directly to the chief financial officer (CFO) and the audit committee (AC).
-Discussions of valuation processes and results are held between the CFO, AC and the valuation team at least once every three months, in line with the company's quarterly reporting periods.
+Discussions of valuation processes and results are held between the CFO, AC and the valuation team at least once every three months, in line with the Company's quarterly reporting periods.

-[34] FINANCIAL RISK MANAGEMENT
+~34| FINANCIAL RISK MANAGEMENT

-(a) Credit risk
+(A) Credit risk

 Credit risk is the risk that the counterparty will not meet its obligations leading to a financial loss.
 Credit risk arises from cash and cash equivalents, financial assets carried at amortised cost and deposits with banks and financial institutions, as well as credit exposures to customers including outstanding receivables.